14 Inexpensive Bathroom Remodel Ideas

 Keep in mind that a vanity and sink, the tub, and the tile, are usually the biggest ticket items that most people spend much of the budget upgrading.
 Splurge on one, not all, and opt for basics on the others to make a splash but puts the plug on your budget.

-You’ll find various inexpensive bathroom remodeling ideas that you can implement right away or integrate into your overall reno plan.
+You’ll find various inexpensive bathroom remodel ideas that you can implement right away or integrate into your overall reno plan.
 But sometimes, just changing a few details is all it needs to rejuvenate your spirit, at least while you’re in your bathroom.

 Investing in new and high-quality sink faucets, towel racks, and cabinet hardware to update the room takes a little more money than you may expect, but the impact will be substantial.
 A bathroom remodeling trend that will brighten your bath is the gold-toned fixture.
 Not flashy or brashy, the newer gold fixtures have just enough sparkle to bring a bit of luxe to your space.
 If new fixtures are not in the budget, upgrade your existing models with spray paint.
 Be sure to opt for spray paint for metal objects and use the recommended primer for best results.

+This is one of our favorite inexpensive bathroom remodel ideas.
 Who would have thought that the once utilitarian medicine cabinet can transform your bathroom?
 Today’s models can upgrade your space because they add storage and potentially lighting in one highly stylish package.
 If you have the space, place two side-by-side.

 The reality of a marble bathroom is costly.
 But you can mimic marble, granite, and even hardwood with other materials.
 For example, there’s a lot you can do with a bathroom countertop to reduce costs.
 Though it’s tempting to use high-end materials on small bathroom countertops, the costs still add up.
 But it’s easier to get away with imperfect granite or marble for a small bathroom.
 Opt to cover your existing one with a vinyl self-adhesive peel-and-stick film for countertops that look exactly like marble.
 Try ceramic or porcelain tiles that mimic marble’s veining patterns for bathroom floors, shower stalls, backsplashes, and countertops.
 If you pine for hardwood floors, even in the bathroom, try tile that mimics wood planks.